-The Galapagos Islands have a surprising number of bird species.
-There are 56 native species of birds of the Galapagos that live on the islands full time; 45 of these are endemic to the archipelago, which means they can’t be found anywhere else, and the other 11 are indigenous, which means they do live in other places besides the Galapagos.
-The islands are also home to 29 species of migrant birds; these are both native and migratory.
-The various birds are categorized as land, shore, or sea birds.
+There are a grand total of 56 native species of birds in the Galapagos that are present throughout the whole year.
+45 of these birds are endemic to the archipelago, which means that they can’t be found anywhere else in the world!
+The remaining 11 are indigenous, which means they do live in other places besides the Galapagos.
+The various birds that are present in the Galapagos are categorized as: land, shore, or sea birds.

-Also known as the Galapagos albatross, the waved albatross (Phoebastria irrorata) is the largest birds of the Galapagos.
-It can weigh up to 11 pounds and has a wingspan of 7 or 8 feet.
-They breed only on one island, Española, where they live in two large colonies.
+Also known as the Galapagos albatross, the waved albatross (Phoebastria irrorata) is one of the largest birds that lives in the Galapagos.
+It can weigh up to 11 pounds (4.9 kilograms) and has a wingspan of 7 or 8 feet (approx. 2.5 meters).
+This magnificent species of bird in the Galapagos are only found on one island in the archipelago – Española.
+As this is a migratory species of bird, you will only find them living and breeding between the months of April and December on Española Island.
 They have also sometimes been seen on Isla de la Plata and Genovesa Island.
-Waved albatrosses mate for life, and both parents take care of the young.
+Waved albatrosses mate for life, and both parents work together to take care of their young.

-The blue-footed booby (Sula nebouxii) is one of the best-known and most common birds of the Galapagos.
-Their name comes from the Spanish word “bobo,” which means “fool” or “clown” and could refer to their clumsiness on land or their fearlessness around humans.
-Blue-footed boobies have no natural predators, so they spend a lot of time on land and even nest on the ground.
-Seymour Island is one of their main breeding grounds; there are so many boobies there that visitors have to be careful to not step on any of their nests.
+The blue-footed booby (Sula nebouxii) is one of the best-known and perhaps most iconic bird of the Galapagos.
+Their name comes from the Spanish word “bobo,” which means “fool” or “clown” in Spanish, and might have been coined as a reference to either their clumsiness on land or their fearlessness towards humans.
+Blue-footed boobies have no natural predators, so they spend a lot of time on land and even nest right on the ground, in plain sight.
+Seymour Island is one of their main breeding grounds, and there are so many boobies here that visitors actually have to be careful not to step on any of their nests!

-The Galapagos hawk (Buteo galapagoensis) is endemic to the islands and also the only diurnal bird of prey on the Galapagos.
-It feeds on insects, giant centipedes, rodents, and small reptiles including the young of tortoises, sea turtles, and iguanas.
-This bird’s mating behavior is highly unusual; the Hawks practice polyandry, where each female takes several mates.
-The males all help the female care for the eggs and young.
+The Galapagos hawk (Buteo galapagoensis) is a bird that is endemic to the Galapagos Islands and also the only diurnal bird of prey in the archipelago.
+It feeds on insects, giant centipedes, rodents, and small reptiles (including the young of tortoises, sea turtles, and iguanas).
+This Galapagos bird’s mating behavior is highly unusual, as these hawks practice polyandry, which means that each female hawk has several, simultaneous mates.
+The male hawks (that she holds ties with) all partake in helping the female care for her eggs and young.

-The Galapagos penguin (Spheniscus mendiculus) is the only penguin that lives above the equator.
-It’s also one of the smaller penguins.
-The Galápagos has a population of around 2,000 birds, and around 95 percent of them live on the islands of Fernandina and Isabela.
+The Galapagos penguin (Spheniscus mendiculus) is the only penguin in the world that lives north of the equator and happens to be the second smallest species of penguin on our planet.
+The Galapagos has a population of approximately 2,000 penguins, with around 95 percent of these living on the islands of Fernandina and Isabela.
 They nest in caves and breed all year long.

 The magnificent frigatebird (Fregata magnificens) has several nicknames: Spanish sailors called them “pirate birds” and “man-o’-wars” for their habit of attacking other birds to steal their food.
-Darwin called them the “condor of the oceans” for their exceptionally long wingspan and ability to stay airborne for days.
-The magnificent frigatebird’s wingspan can match that of the waved albatross despite being a significantly smaller bird.
-This species, in fact, has the proportionately greatest wingspan of any living bird, and it’s popular with visitors due to its aerial acrobatics.
-The male is all black with a red throat pouch that it inflates during mating season.
-The female, which is slightly larger, has a blue eye ring and white breast and shoulders.
+Darwin called them the “condors of the oceans” for their exceptionally long wingspan and ability to stay airborne for days.
+The magnificent frigatebird’s wingspan can match that of the waved albatross, despite having a significantly smaller, central body mass.
+This species, in fact, has the proportionately greatest wingspan of any living bird, and it’s popular with visitors due to its “aerial acrobatics.”
+The male is all black, with a red gular pouch that it will spend hours inflating during mating season to court the females.
+The female, which is slightly larger, has a blue ring around its eyes, along with a white breast and shoulders.

 Darwin’s finches comprise 14 species that all belong to the tanager family of birds and aren’t closely related to true finches at all.
 They are all members of the subfamily Geospizinae.
 While some finches can be found throughout the islands, others are endemic to just one or two of them.
-The finches are known for their wide diversity in beak shape that reflects their diet and niche.
+The finches are known for their wide diversity in beak shape (that is a physical reflection of their diet and niche).
 The large ground finch (Geospiza magnirostris), for example, has a massive beak used for cracking seeds while the small tree finch (Camarhynchus parvulus) has a small beak designed for hunting insects.
-The sharp-billed ground finch (G. difficilis) is a parasitic species that drinks the blood of other birds.
+The sharp-billed ground finch (G. difficilis), otherwise known as the vampire finch, is a parasitic species that drinks the blood of other birds.

-Four species of mockingbirds belonging to the genus Mimus live on the Galapagos Islands.
-The Galapagos mockingbird (M. parvulus) is the most widespread species and can be found on several islands while the other three are all confined to a single island.
+Four species of mockingbirds belonging to the genus Mimus live in the Galapagos Islands.
+The Galapagos mockingbird (M. parvulus) is one of the most prevalent species of birds in the Galapagos and can be found on several islands while the other three are all confined to a single island.
 The Española mockingbird (M. macdonaldi) is the biggest and fearless of humans.
-The Floreana mockingbird (M. trifasciatus) has the sad distinction of being one of the world’s rarest birds; there are only 250 left.
+The Floreana mockingbird (M. trifasciatus) has the sad distinction of being one of the world’s rarest birds too, as there are only 250 of these left.
 The San Cristobal mockingbird (M. melanotis) is shyer than the other three species.